Last updated: October 1st, 2023

 The availability of torque does open the opportunity to give more concise force feedback effects (see: what is FFB?) – as a driver, I like to feel when the car is losing its available grip, and I like that sensation to manifest itself through an opposing force, especially in the mid-corner.
 Direct-drive wheels do this exceptionally well, whereas something like a Logitech G29 would barely let you know you were sliding by comparison.

-Detail at high frequencies
+Detail at High Frequencies

-I absolutely love feeling the track detail as I’m driving.
+I love feeling the track detail as I’m driving.
 Kerbs and rumble strips are there to tell you you’re on the track limit with your car.
 To feel the vibration through the wheel is great.
 By their nature, the motor and motor control electronics can operate the motor at very high frequencies.
-High enough, in fact, that the Simucube 2 Pro can beep at you simply by sending a high frequency through the motor.
+High enough, that the Simucube 2 Pro can beep at you simply by sending a high frequency through the motor.

 This availability means saw effects like vibrations and track detail are reproduced in exquisite detail.
+Side note: if you want to feel every exquisite detail coming from your FFB, go for something stiffer than aluminium like this one from VPG; It’s amazing!

-Rigidity and build quality
+Rigidity and Build Quality

 Most DD wheels feel heavy, industrial by design, and as a result, feel like they’ll stand the rigours of time.